aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/open-files/filter-objects-while-loading-workbook-or-worksheet/_index.md

 ---

 ## **Possible Usage Scenarios**
 Please use [LoadOptions.GetLoadFilter()](https://reference.aspose.com/cells/cpp/aspose.cells/loadoptions/getloadfilter/) property while filtering data from the workbook.
-But if you want to filter data from individual worksheets, then you will have to override the [LoadFilter.StartSheet](https://reference.aspose.com/cells/cpp/aspose.cells/loadfilter/startsheet/) method.
-Please provide appropriate value from the [LoadDataFilterOptions](https://reference.aspose.com/cells/cpp/aspose.cells/loaddatafilteroptions/) enumeration while creating or working with [LoadFilter](https://reference.aspose.com/cells/cpp/aspose.cells/loadfilter/).
+However, if you want to filter data from individual worksheets, you will have to override the [LoadFilter.StartSheet](https://reference.aspose.com/cells/cpp/aspose.cells/loadfilter/startsheet/) method.
+Please provide an appropriate value from the [LoadDataFilterOptions](https://reference.aspose.com/cells/cpp/aspose.cells/loaddatafilteroptions/) enumeration while creating or working with [LoadFilter](https://reference.aspose.com/cells/cpp/aspose.cells/loadfilter/).

 The [LoadDataFilterOptions](https://reference.aspose.com/cells/cpp/aspose.cells/loaddatafilteroptions/) enumeration has the following possible values.

 - All
 - BookSettings